stdp/akida-not-hotdog/README.md

-# Not Hotdog powered by Akida One Shot Learning
+# Not Hotdog powered by Akida One-Shot Learning

-A classy example of using Akida's One Shot Learning to determine if the object is a hot dog or not a hot dog.
+A classy example of using Akida's One-Shot Learning to determine if the object is a hotdog or not a hotdog.

 ## Setting up the Akida development evironment